Nuvei/nuvei-plugin-shopware-6/README.md

 Add the new payment provider into the the used sale channel in "Sales Channels" menu.

 ## Support
 Please, contact out Tech-Support team (tech-support@nuvei.com) in case of questions and difficulties.
+Check also our [Documentation](https://docs.nuvei.com/documentation/plugins-docs/shopware-6/).